Hyra/hyra.github.com/posts/2013-12-29-how-to-use-environment-variables-in-your-angular-application.markdown

 In this post I'll show you how to set this up automagically using Grunt and ngConstant.

+### UPDATE
+[Malte](http://werk85.de/) was so kind as to provide an updated configuration for the *ngconstant 0.5.0* version.
+The example code in the post has been updated accordingly.

 ## The ingredients

 ### Grunt